Disclosure: Some of the links on this page may be affiliate links.

 OK, that concludes the used books.
 Let's move onto new books.

 Although it might seem surprising at first glance, Target has an extremely good inventory of new books online.
 The reason it's not the first place you would think of is because when you shop in store, you won't see a ton of titles.
 Well, it's a completely different story when you shop Target online - they have a lot of books.
 Prices are very reasonable and can often be even cheaper than on Amazon.

 At Target you will need to meet minimum order amounts if you want to get free shipping, otherwise you'll have to pay shipping costs.
-However, this is similar to many of the other big-box retailers, and as an added bonus, Target is very fast at shipping.
+This is similar to many of the other big-box retailers, and as an added bonus, Target is very fast at shipping.
 I've ordered some titles there recently that I couldn't find at used book stores, and they arrived really fast.
 So this is my favorite go-to place to buy new books.
 Plus, the free shipping order minimum at Target is not a big issue because I can buy other household items that I would normally buy there anyway as part of the order.
-If you have your child's school supply list already for back-to-school then you can add some of those school supplies to make it up to free shipping.

 So the bottom line is that Book Depository is a good option if you are not in a rush for the book.
 For example if you're buying something for yourself to read whenever, then that's a great place from which to buy.
 But if you need it quickly, go with a different store.

 Walmart has a similar situation to Target going for books, but the downside is that the Walmart range of titles isn't quite as big as Target's.
 If you shop anyway for household supplies at Walmart and want to add books to your order then this is the perfect option for you.
 If you're looking for a well-known title then Walmart will have it, but otherwise you might need to look elsewhere.